 The second call for the EOSC Early Adopter Programme is now open.
-Deadline to submit applications is 15 October 2019, 18:00 CEST.
+Deadline to submit applications is 1 November 2019, 18:00 CET.
 Apply now!

 EOSC offers a broad spectrum of services and technologies for the research data management lifecycle, and scientific outputs like data, publications and software of pan-European relevance.
 The combined use of these technologies and resources can allow scientific communities to address complex scientific challenges.

 The services and resources in scope for the programme are those currently provided by the EOSC-hub project and its partners, namely OCRE, OpenAIRE and GÉANT.

 - To train and support researchers on the usage of the resources and services made available by EOSC-hub and partners via the EOSC marketplace and the OCRE project;